-You’ll get a larger throat space, useful for quilting, and a built-in free arm to assist with sewing small cylindrical items.
+You’ll get a slightly larger throat space, useful for quilting, and a built-in free arm to assist with sewing small cylindrical items.
 It comes with built-in side cutter stitches if you’re wanting to use a Brother side cutter foot to help it act like a serger.
 (Read my tutorial and review of my Brother side cutter foot for more info!)

 One con to this machine is the maximum sewing speed is 710 stitches per minute (sewing, not embroidering), which is a little slower than many Brother sewing machines.
 However, unless you’re routinely piecing quilts or pushing your machine to the max, this shouldn’t be too much of a gamechanger.

-A large LCD touch-screen assists the user with the selection of a stitch or embroidery pattern.
+A large LCD screen assists the user with the selection of a stitch or embroidery pattern.
 You can choose a built-in pattern or import one that you’ve purchased or created yourself via jump drive.

-The color SmartScreen allows you to edit and preview the pattern.
+The color touchscreen allows you to edit and preview the pattern.
 Move it around, change the size or thread colors, change lettering, or even place letters on arcs.
 So much can be done on the screen without the need for your computer!